docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 **Description**

-Returns true if this layer’s audio will be active at the specified time.
+Returns true if this layer's audio will be active at the specified time.
 For this method to return true, `audioEnabled` must be true, no other layer with audio may be soloing unless this layer is soloed too, and the time must be between the `inPoint` and `outPoint` of this layer.

 **Parameters**